All she wanted was a new dress for senior prom.

 “Promote digital citizenship in my school with leading by example.
 Show Ss how I interact online in different settings/occasions.
 Encourage all Ts to do something similar.
 Help students learn in context.”

-What will you do to promote digital citizenship at your school?
+What will you do to promote digital citizenship in your school?
 Read Wanda Terral's infographic and watch Class Intercom's video below, then share your ideas at #DigCitCommit.

 Sketchnote by Wanda Terral @wterral.